 Regular veterinary visits are important to your cat’s health, but these visits often become a hassle for you and a nightmare for your cat.

 However, simply throwing your cat in the carrier and heading out the door is not a great idea either.
-Prepare your cat for the next veterinary visit in advance by making sure their carrier is a safe, secure place.
+Prepare your cat for the next vet visit in advance by making sure their carrier is a safe, secure place.

 Try using treats to entice your cat to enter it, or even feed them regular meals in the carrier.
 You can also spray Feliway inside the carrier to make it more desirable.
 You can even use catnip to encourage your cat to go in the carrier, too.

 Once your cat is accustomed to the carrier, consider taking your cat to the vet for a “get acquainted” visit.
 This will give your cat a chance to get used to the office without associating the hospital with injections and other unpleasant experiences during each visit.

 At The Veterinary Hospital

-Once in the exam room, your cat should be allowed to exit the carrier voluntarily if they are willing.
-As long as the exam room is secure and your cat cannot escape, you may allow them to explore the room.
+Once in the exam room, your cat should be allowed to exit the carrier voluntarily if they’re willing.
+As long as the exam room is secure and your cat can’t escape, you may allow them to explore the room.